What is rent to own?

 What rental contract will I have during the rental period?

-You will sign a standard Assured Shorthold Tenancy (AST) agreement for the rental period.
-The monthly rent will be fixed for the term, so you’ll be able to manage your budget knowing there won’t be any increases in rental payments.
-You’ll also have the peace of mind that, as long as you don’t break the terms of the AST, you have the right to stay in the property for the full five years.
+You'll sign a standard rental agreement for the rental period..
+Your monthly rent will be fixed for the full term, so you can manage your budget with confidence knowing there won’t be any increases.
+You’ll also have the peace of mind that, as long as you keep to the terms of the tenancy, you have the right to stay in the property for the agreed rental period.

 Do I own the property?

-During the five-year term of the tenancy agreement, you are a tenant and do not possess any ownership rights to the property.
+During the rental term, you are a tenant and do not possess any ownership rights to the property.
 However, at the end of this period, you have the option – but not the obligation – to buy the property.

 Am I allowed to make changes to the property?